 AE 550, Mechanics of Composites

 MAE students are expected maintain part-time enrollment and finish in three years.
 This will require satisfying core requirements at the appropriate times.
 Many courses are offered on an every-other-year schedule.
-This means your degree plan/course schedule will depend on whether you entered the program in an EVEN year (e.g., Autumn 2014) or ODD year (e.g., Autumn 2015).
+This means your course schedule will depend on whether you entered the program in an even year (e.g., Autumn 2018) or odd year (e.g., Autumn 2019).

 Online courses are available for all students (including international students) in the MAE program.

 Courses completed online rely on the exact same content (i.e., lectures, assignments, exams, and evaluation) as courses completed on campus.
-Distance learning simply provides access to view lectures via live webcast or to access them after they have been recorded.
+Students in online courses are provided access to view lectures via live webcast or to access them after they have been recorded.
 Homework and exams can be completed remotely.
-Distance learning students are reminded that they are held to the same standards of performance and same deadlines as students attending class in person.
+Students are held to the same deadlines standards of performance regardless of if they attend class online or in person.